Skip to main content

 “English school?”
 Bondita looked unsure as Trilochon nodded, straightening himself on the armchair, “Yes, he spoke highly of your intelligence; I have faith in you.”
 Although Bondita bravely agreed, a little part of her was scared, if not intimidated, by the idea.
 She was not wrong.

 Not only was city life different from the village, but interacting with students who came from better backgrounds than hers made her feel inferior.
 Their spoken English, leisure activities and idea of fun were very different from her innocent village life.
 Here, she could barely speak her mind, raise her hand, or answer questions, and she struggled with her studies for the first time.
 Bondita tried hard to keep a brave face and continue.
 She would go to school in the same car as Batuk and had befriended him.
 Although she was a year older, she was enrolled in the same class and attended the private classes Batuk’s tutor gave.
-But she could see the clear bias he had over his rich students rather than the poor ones.
+But she could see the clear bias he had toward his rich students rather than the poor ones.
 He could not say no to Trilochon’s suggestion of teaching her, and it bothered her.
 Bondita also tried hard not to bring the school bullying home.
 Her Thamma would be upset to know how the girls made fun of how she dressed, conducted herself, her dialect, her stories and even her opinions, let alone the bullying she faced because of her improper English.
 They made fun of her braided, oiled hair, her lack of use of snow powder and how she smelled.
 Every day, she came home and lied to Thamma and Jyatha Moshai that she was happy and grateful for the arrangements.
 Every night, she would lie alone in bed, crying, praying that she would fall sick the next day and could be excused from school.
 But she would wake up fit and fine, eat something simple Thamma made, usually starched rice, and make her way to school with a packet of biscuits for tiffin.
 Others would bring proper lunch boxes they shared, their mothers making delicious meals for them, and she would sit alone in a corner, watching them make jokes at her expense as she tried hard not to cry.
-She would come home, rest, do her homework, attend classes with Batuk, have the same dinner if Jyatha Moshai did not send something nice from the house for her, and let Thamma braid her hair as they talked about the village they missed, and eventually, she would be back in the bed.
+She would come home, rest, do her homework, attend classes with Batuk, have the same dinner if Jyatha Moshai did not send something nice from the house for her, and let Thamma braid her hair as they talked about the village they missed, and eventually, she would be back in bed.
 On weekends, she would ask permission to take a book to read from the study and improve her English by making notes.
 She had no friends here, nowhere to play, and nobody to talk to.
 Perhaps Thamma understood that a little when she suggested taking a stroll by the Ganga.
 Even the river here looked unfamiliar as she missed the creeks and streams back home.
 After a few evening strolls with Batuk, which Bihari supervised by the Strand, she stopped because it made her miss home even more.

 It was Batuk who noticed Bondita’s reluctance to talk about school.
-They were not the best of friends, but during their car rides, he would hear her chatter away about something or the other.
+They were not the best of friends, but during their car rides, he would hear her chatter away about something or other.
 He could not help but notice Bondita getting quieter by the day.
 But who could he tell that to?
 Baba and Dada seemed to care very little about these new residents on the premises.
 He had even heard Baba arguing with Jethu about how the rent was minimal compared to all that was given away for free.
-Jethu was angry like he had never been before.
+Jethu was angrier than he had ever been before.
 He reminded Baba that most of the money that he so proudly showed off belonged to his in-laws and brother.
 Batuk did not quite understand what Jethu meant, but Baba stormed off, and Dada blamed the new girl for Baba’s humiliation.
 Batuk did not understand that either.

 “But Dadabhai also scolds us all the time, and we don’t feel humiliated.”
 He made Somnath stare coldly at him, “How does Jethu scolding Baba humiliate him?”